TrampolineRTOS/trampoline/README.md

 * posix: virtual platform for POSIX systems (tested on Linux and OS X)
 * avr: AVR 8 bits microcontrollers
 * ARM: ARM 32 bits instruction set
+* virt-v7
+  * Cortex-A9 - Cortex-A7 virtualized instruction set.
+This port is used with the hypervisor XVisor

 And we welcome external contributors to extend this list.